-In the summer, a weekly series of lectures and presentations by resident and visiting scholars is part of the academic curriculum for all M.A.L.S students.
-The Symposium together with the student-led seminars acquaints students with a broad range of topical issues and encourages articulate discussion and debate.
-Each student is required to complete two symposia (MALS 120), or One Symposium and one Research Methods module (MALS 130), or One Symposium and one approved Symposium Substitute
+All MALS student is required to enroll in one Summer Symposium as part of the academic curriculum.
+The Summer Symposium is a weekly series of lectures and presentations by resident and visiting scholars that together with student-led seminars acquaints students with a broad range of topical issues and encourages articulate discussion and debate.

 The Symposium is open to the greater Dartmouth community and is a highlight of the summer term.

 Each registered student is assigned to a discussion group.
 Each week after the first meeting, a student group will facilitate the symposium discussion on Wednesday afternoon.
 See the Syllabus for your group's week, and the readings to be discussed.

 Each participant is expected to read the assigned selections carefully BEFORE the Wednesday they are to be discussed, and to note the major discussion questions that these readings evoked for you.
 You will write your questions on the Blackboard discussion page.

 The group facilitating each week's discussion will review all questions posted by participants in their respective groups, and select the key points to discuss.

-Professors Pease and Edsforth will serve as resources for the weekly meetings, and may pose questions of their own to stimulate discussion.
+Professor Pease will serve a resource for the weekly meetings, and may pose questions of his own to stimulate discussion.
 To receive credit for the symposium, you must have weekly discussion questions posted, engage actively in the discussions, and participate in your group's facilitation.

-Please do NOT blitz (e-mail) your questions on the readings to the MALS office, or to Professor Pease or Professor Edsforth!
-They must be posted on Blackboard or other participants will not be able to read them!
+Please do NOT e-mail your questions on the readings to the MALS office, or to Professor Pease!
+They must be posted on Blackboard!

 2012: Occupy Wall Street